MittaAI/client-python/README.md

 # Mistral Python Client

+## Mitta Build
+**NOTE**: This fork will track with Mistral's client library until that library is updated with a newer dependency for httpx.
+This library allows httpx version >= 0.27.0.
+No other changes, other than import names, have been made to this library.
+This library has been tested for embeddings and chat completions.

+The source code is located [here](https://github.com/MittaAI/client-python).
+This is NOT a client library for [Mitta](https://mitta.ai).

+## Carry On
 This client is inspired from [cohere-python](https://github.com/cohere-ai/cohere-python)

 You can use the Mistral Python client to interact with the Mistral AI API.